 S.No.
 Term Definition

 1. Act Companies Act, 2013

 2. AD Bank Authorized Dealer of a Category I Bank

+3. AI Artificial Intelligence

-3. AOA Articles of Association of a Company
+4. AoA Articles of Association of a Company

-4. Company An Indian company incorporated in terms of the Companies Act, 2013or the erstwhile Companies Act, 1956
+5. Company An Indian company incorporated in terms of the Companies Act, 2013or the erstwhile Companies Act, 1956

-5. Constitution Constitution of India
+6. Constitution Constitution of India

-6. Director A director on the board of a Company
+7. Director A director on the board of a Company

-7. DPIIT Department for Promotion of Industry and Internal Trade under the Ministry of Commerce and Industry
+8. DPIIT Department for Promotion of Industry and Internal Trade under the Ministry of Commerce and Industry

-8. FDI Foreign Direct Investment
+9. FDI Foreign Direct Investment

-9. FDI Policy Foreign Direct Investment Policy issued by DPIIT from time to time
+10. FDI Policy Foreign Direct Investment Policy issued by DPIIT from time to time

-10. FEMA Foreign Exchange Management Act, 1999
+11. FEMA Foreign Exchange Management Act, 1999

+12. FVCI Persons residents outside India who are registered with foreign venture capital investors registered with SEBI in accordance with the SEBI (Foreign Venture Capital Investors) Regulations, 2000

-11. GDP Gross Domestic Product
+13. GDP Gross Domestic Product

-12. GDPR The General Data Protection Regulation implemented on May 25, 2018which is applicable to all companies processing and holding the personal data of data subjects residing in the European Union and the United Kingdom, regardless of the company's location
+14. GDPR The General Data Protection Regulation implemented on May 25, 2018 which is applicable to all companies processing and holding the personal data of data subjects residing in the European Union and the United Kingdom, regardless of the company's location

-13. Government Government of India
+15. Government Government of India

-14. INR Indian Rupees
+16. INR Indian Rupees

-15. IT Act Income Tax Act, 1961
+17. IT Act Income Tax Act, 1961

-16. JV Joint Venture Company
+18. JV Joint Venture Company

-17. LLP Limited Liability Partnership
+19. LLP Limited Liability Partnership

-18. MCA Ministry of Corporate Affairs
+20. MCA Ministry of Corporate Affairs

-19. MOA Memorandum of Association of a Company
+21. MoA Memorandum of Association of a Company

-20. NCLAT National Company Law Appellate Tribunal
+22. NCLAT National Company Law Appellate Tribunal

-21. NCLT National Company Law Tribunal
+23. NCLT National Company Law Tribunal

-22. NR Non-Resident
+24. NR Non-Resident

-23. NRI A non-resident Indian who is an individual resident outside India but who is a citizen of India.
+25. NRI A non-resident Indian who is an individual resident outside India but who is a citizen of India.

-24. ОСІ An overseas citizen of India who is an individual resident outside Indiaand who is registered as an overseas citizen of India cardholder under section 7(A) of the Citizenship Act, 1955
+26. OCI An overseas citizen of India who is an individual resident outside India and who is registered as an overseas citizen of India cardholder under section 7(A) of the Citizenship Act, 1955

+27. ODI Overseas Direct Investment

+28. OPI Investment, other than ODI, in foreign securities, but not in any unlisted debt instruments or any security issued by a person resident in India who is not in an IFSC

-25. RBI Reserve Bank of India
+29. RBI Reserve Bank of India

+30. Restricted Territory A country sharing a land border with India

-26. SEBI Securities and Exchange Board of India
+31. SEBI Securities and Exchange Board of India

-27. Supreme Court/ Apex Court The Supreme Court of India
+32. Supreme Court/ The Supreme Court of India

+Apex Court

-28. USD United States Dollar
+33. USD United States Dollar

-29. WoS Wholly owned subsidiary
+34. WoS Wholly owned subsidiary